PolyArch/dsa-apps/test-multi/support_func.md

 For broadcast, its fully pipelined, rate is limited by the memory bandwidth (just getting 1 byte/cycle?)

+# HACKS (need information of number of cores (machinetype_num, and for threads, pass through SS_GLOBAL_WAIT(N)

+* num_threads in ssim.cc
+* required for global barrier in src/sim/process.hh

 # Current limitations/Known bugs